 Above all I'd be asking and re-asking this question.
 Can someone not use their computer or are they just having trouble with a mouse?
 Is someone bad at email or do they need the computer's font size enlarged?
 Are they bad with the iphone or could they use learn to use dictation instead of typing?
-How many of these technology issues are just people not having the right settings.

 The trend, among all these options was scaffolding.
 One skill leads you to the next skill.
 Linking someone to a person with a skill isn't quite as good as teaching them the skill but it helps get you there.
 One of my foundational documents is a short list by a technologist called Phil Agre called How to Help Someone Use a Computer.
-Here are two short excerpts from it on the slide.
+Here are two short excerpts from it.
 That's me on the left trying to help John fix a corrupt Outlook file while my iffy internet threatens to hang up on me.
 And on the left it's me and another Jon with his dad Mel who is 95.
 Mel needed to get something notarized which the laws said I could do over Zoom now, but he needed help getting on Zoom to do that.
 His son came over and we got it all sorted.
-John on the left could probably learn some techniques like Googling support files or maybe even calling tech support.
-Jon on the right was the human connection who could help Mel take the steps he needed to solve his problems which were not technological.
-Knowing the different, who can help themselves and who is going to always need some help, is an important part of this work.